 The University welcomes applications from international students from all over the world.
 We try to make the application process as simple and as fast as possible for our international applicants.

 How you apply is determined by your current location and what you are choosing to study:

 Should you have any queries please contact the International Team on +44 (0) 1204 903110 or email email@example.com

-Apply online: University of Bolton MSc Applied Sport and Exercise Psychology-20 September 2021 (Intake not currently accepting international applications)
+Apply online: University of Bolton MSc Applied Sport and Exercise Psychology - 19 September 2022

 Teaching will occur in small groups as we believe that this is the most effective way to support you to develop the knowledge and skills required to complete the programme successfully.
 Rather than formal lectures, you can expect face-to-face sessions to feel more like seminars.
 This will allow our academic team to engage you and your classmates in debates and discussions, share good practice, and demonstrate core psychological skills.
 You’ll also be expected to take part in role-play activities.
 These are designed to consolidate your learning, helping you develop practical skills in delivering psychology support in sport and exercise settings.
 We’ll also set individual and group work during classroom teaching, and tutorials will be available to supplement your in-class learning.
 In particular, we’ll encourage and support you to use reflective practice to support your progress and consolidate your learning.